Tierran/Ironclaw2E-FoundryVTT-System/README.md

 This is a system for running the second edition version of Ironclaw (the corebook named Ironclaw Omnibus: Squaring the Circle) in Foundry VTT.
 The system has full sheets for characters and simpler sheets for 'mooks', ie. relatively unimportant / minor NPC's to be mass-copied onto the field, and beasts which lack separate skills.
 The system also has multiple item types to represent gifts and the different gear characters can acquire, plus a general one with no mechanical systems to it.

 For arbitrary rolls and for people that prefer external sheets, there are two sets of ready-made macros included that can be used to roll arbitrary dice pools without creating an actor for them.
-In addition, there is a ready macro to popup the damage dialog for the currently selected actor.
+In addition, there are some other utility macros available.

 While the system has compendiums, they **do not** contain characters, gifts, gear or other notable game content from the Ironclaw books.
 Instead, they include paraphrased basic system information for quick reference as well as the aforementioned macros.